 DRIVING DIRECTIONS TO AID STATIONS - COURSE GUIDE FOR CREWS

 COURSE MARKING: The course will be marked well at all intersections.
 There are several intersections and road crossings on this course.
 The trail will be marked with pink flagging and we will have flagging with reflective tape for the night sections.
 Trail markers will be CLIPS pinned to trees, bushes, posts, etc. Flagging will be PINK this year as well.
 We may have some pin flags out there in spots as well.

-The first 5.4 miles of the 50K (last 5.4 miles to turnaround for 100K runners) will be on trails other than the Superior Hiking Trail is very well marked with blue blazes and trail signs (do not follow white blazes, these are for spur trails).
+The Superior Hiking Trail is very well marked with blue blazes and trail signs (do not follow white blazes, these are for spur trails).
 The only time the 50K/100K route deviates from the main Superior Hiking Trail is the short spur up to the Magney-Snively aid station.
 There are arrows at many intersections as well.
 If you’re paying attention when you’re on the Superior Hiking Trail it will be VERY difficult to get lost.
 Pay attention to the blue blazes on trees and the Superior Hiking Trail markers.
 While we do flag the trail, you really shouldn't need the pink flagging as the blue blazes and markers will show you the way more than adequately.
 When in doubt between a pink flag and Superior Hiking Trail marker, follow the Superior Hiking Trail marker.